18F/joining-18f/pages/interview-process.md

 ---
 permalink: /interview-process/
 layout: default
-title: The 18F Interview Process
+title: The 18F interview process
 ---

 ### Phone screen

-After you submit your application through [U.S. Digital Services](https://www.whitehouse.gov/digital/united-states-digital-service/apply), within three weeks our team will review your resume.
-If it seems like you are a good fit for 18F, we will reach out to schedule a 30-minute phone call.
-On the phone call, plan to talk more about your skills and experience, what you're passionate about, and the work we do here at 18F.
+Submit your application through [U.S. Digital Services](https://www.whitehouse.gov/digital/united-states-digital-service/apply).
+Within three weeks our team will review your resume, and if you seem like a good fit, we'll reach out to schedule a 30-minute phone call.
+Plan to talk about your skills and experience, what you're passionate about, and the work we do here.

-### In-Person (or Videochat) Interviews
+### In-person (or videochat) interviews

-After your phone chat, the 18F-er you chatted with will submit their notes to our Talent Team.
-If we'd like to chat with you more, we'll ask you to come in to one of our office locations, or join us somewhere on the internet for a couple of longer interviews.
-Depending on what position you're applying for, the format will vary a bit, but generally we group interviews with multiple candidates together into bi-weekly hiring sprints.
-Every other Friday, members of our team gather to interview candidates.
+After your phone interview, the 18F member you spoke to will submit their notes to our Talent Team.
+If we'd like to chat with you more, we'll ask you to come in to one of our office locations or join us somewhere on the internet for a couple of longer interviews.
+Depending on what position you're applying for, the format will vary, but generally we group interviews with multiple candidates together into bi-weekly hiring sprints, every other Friday.

-### Security Clearance
+### Security clearance

-If you're new to working for the federal government, it's important to know that all government positions require some kind of background check.
-Most positions at 18F require a public trust position clearance, which is more thorough than most private sector background checks, but not as intensive as a higher security clearance.
-The clearance process adds some time and forms to the hiring process, but GSA's human resources team will be there to guide you.
+All government positions require some kind of background check.
+Most positions at 18F require a public trust position clearance, which is more thorough than most private-sector background checks but not as intensive as a higher security clearance.
+The clearance process adds some time and forms to the hiring process, but GSA's human resources team will guide you through it.

 ### Basic rubric and criteria

-After your interview, the interviewer(s) will evaluate along the basic rubric below.
-Interviewers evaluate candidates without discussing the candidate with their interview partner or other team members.
-After a written evaluation, all interviewers will meet and discuss the candidate.
+Interviewers evaluate candidates using the basic rubric below, without discussion or input from interview partners or other team members.
+After they complete a written evaluation, all interviewers meet and discuss the candidate.

 - Principles alignment